JeffRMoore/koa/docs/api/response.md

   Return the `Last-Modified` header as a `Date`, if it exists.

+  An alias is available on the Context object for `response.lastModified` allowing `ctx.response.lastModified` to be abbreviated as `ctx.lastModified`.

 #### `response.lastModified = String | Date`

   Set the `Last-Modified` header as an appropriate UTC string.